-Every summer, the Winchester Jumelage Association welcomes three young adult students from Saint-Germain for three weeks.
-These interns are placed with local businesses or community organizations, and spend the better part of each week working and getting through the day in English.
-Past interns have worked at Bookends book store, a local law firm, Kidstock Theatre, and the Wright-Locke Farm, among others.
-The summer of 2016 saw the beginning of an internship in the office of our State Representative Michael Day for students of political science.
+Every July the Winchester Jumelage Association welcomes three young adult students from Saint-Germain for three weeks.
+These students are placed with local businesses or community organizations, and spend the better part of each week working and getting through the day in English.
+Past students have volunteered at Bookends, a local law firm, Kidstock Theatre, the Wright-Locke Farm, and BlazeTech, among others.
+Since 2016, students of political science have been placed in the office of State Representative Michael Day.

-Various activities are planned for our interns during their stay which, in the past, have included tours of the Museum of Fine Arts, boat cruises in Essex, walking tours of Harvard University, visits to the State House, and so forth.
-The interns are placed with Winchester families, who generally give generously of their time to take interns shopping and touring around Boston, New England and beyond.
-Past interns have been treated to canoeing on the Concord River, visits to Old Ironsides, or excursions to the White Mountains of New Hampshire, the Mansions and harbor of Newport, Rhode Island, and New York City.
-Many long-lasting friendships have been formed and renewed as hosts visit their interns in Paris.
+Various activities are planned for our students during their stay which, in the past, have included tours of the Museum of Fine Arts, boat cruises in Essex, walking tours of Harvard University, visits to the State House, and so forth.
+The students are placed with Winchester families, who generally give generously of their time to take them shopping and touring around Boston, New England and beyond.
+Past students have been treated to canoeing on the Concord River, visits to Old Ironsides, or excursions to the White Mountains of New Hampshire, the Mansions and harbor of Newport, Rhode Island, and New York City.
+Many long-lasting friendships have been formed and renewed as hosts visit their students in Paris.